Digital Research and Innovation (DRI) at Georgetown

 Together, Georgetown University Library and the Center for New Designs in Learning and Scholarship (CNDLS) are pleased to offer the Digital Research and Innovation (DRI) at Georgetown program.
 DRI offers faculty the opportunity to enhance their research with digital tools and methodologies; experiment with emerging technologies; and develop new modes of inquiry, scholarship, and creative production.

 During biennial project cycles, we invite faculty from across the University to submit proposals for scholarly digital projects at all scales that engage in research, pedagogy, experiential learning, and innovation.
-As part of the program, accepted proposals are supported by CNDLS and the Library through expert staff consultation, project planning, and development.
+As part of the program, accepted proposals are supported by the Library and CNDLS through expert staff consultation, project planning, and development.
 Our teams offer support in the following areas:

 • Digital project planning and management